sensei-hacker/inavwiki/iNavFlight-Missions.md

 # Telemetry Protocols

 Data is transferred between the GCS and the FC using a "Telemetry Protocol".
-Currently, iNav offers two protocols (MSP and LTM), both of which are supported by ezgui and [mwp](https://github.com/stronnag/mwptools).
+Currently, INAV offers two protocols (MSP and LTM), both of which are supported by ezgui and [mwp](https://github.com/stronnag/mwptools).
 There is also a minimal implementation of MAVLink ([mwp](https://github.com/stronnag/mwptools) already supports this MAVLink subset), this will allow other tools to be used, such as the cross-platform [QGroundControl](http://qgroundcontrol.org/).
 The MAVLink implementation only supports push telemetry (i.e. mission monitoring, not mission planning).

 ## MSP - MultiWii Serial Protocol

-MSP is the 'native' messaging protocol for iNav.
+MSP is the 'native' messaging protocol for INAV.
 It is well supported by the configurator, ezgui, [mwp](https://github.com/stronnag/mwptools) and many OSDs.
 It is all you need to upload missions and monitor flights.
 Its one disadvantage for mission monitoring is that it is a polled protocol, that is the GCS has to request data and then the FC responds.
 This is not really an issue for some data links such as BT and WiFi, but the half-duplex nature of 3DR, where there is significant time cost in switching between receive and transmit modes, limits the performance for mission monitoring.

 [mwp](https://github.com/stronnag/mwptools) (and possibly other ground stations) can mitigate this performance hit by using MSP for configuration, mission upload / verification and monitoring prior to arming, and when configured in the FC, switching to LTM for mission monitoring when armed.
 This switch-over is automatic and transparent to the user.